madhavtummala/Terminal-Setup/README.md

 ## Setting up (Image 2)

-Install oh-my-zsh from the link and follow the instructions to set the agnoster theme as the default theme.
+Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) and follow the instructions to set the agnoster theme as the default theme.

 ### Shorter Prompt